Restoring RV Decals in 5 Easy Steps

 Sometimes, removing and replacing your decals will make more sense.
 The waxing, cleaning, and buffing may help, but these measures aren’t long-term fixes.
 In particular, the end is imminent if the RV decals start to curl on the edges.

-Peeling the decals is a route many have taken.
+Many have taken the route of peeling the decals.
 Yes, it’ll leave your RV looking bare and plain, but that’s an improvement over shabby, cracked, or faded decals beyond repair.

 5) Replace decals

-You could install new decals if you’ve peeled off the faded decals and don’t want your RV to remain bare.
+If you’ve peeled off the faded decals and don’t want your RV to remain bare, you could install new ones.

 Finding the exact replacement for your RV decals can be challenging, even from the manufacturer, especially if it’s an old or vintage RV model.
 Even then, the manufacturer is usually the best place to start looking when you need an RV decal replacement.

 You could also try your luck with a good sign shop.
-Look for shops that do vinyl dies cuts to duplicate your RV decals with computerized machines.
-They simply photograph your decals and duplicate them on a larger pattern-cutting machine.
+Look for shops that do vinyl die cuts to duplicate your RV decals with computerized machines.
+They photograph your decals and duplicate them on a larger pattern-cutting machine.

 How to Protect My RV Decals